Orange question mark icon that reads Quick Reference Guide

 This is a phenomenal tool for sales territory management, location analysis, identifying growth opportunities, and so much more!

-If you don’t want a fill color at all, set the opacity to 0%.
+Or, maybe you don’t want a fill color at all.
+Simply set the opacity to 0% and you’re all set!

 Screenshot of the coverage circle lightbox, with the Fill section highlighted.